Caroline Garcia wins Poland Open to claim her 9th WTA title

-WARSAW, Poland – Fifth-seeded Caroline Garcia defeated Ana Bogdan 6-4, 6-1 on Sunday to win the Poland Open for her ninth WTA title.
+WARSAW, Poland – Fifth-seeded Caroline Garcia defeated Ana Bogdan 6-4, 6-1 to win the Poland Open for her ninth WTA title.

 It’s the second trophy of the year for Garcia after winning the grass-court Bad Homburg Open, her first title in three years.